Skip to content

 Extracted subtitles sometimes have garbled characters, offset timing, or duplicate lines.
 The most common culprits are ASS files with custom fonts and files ripped from non-English sources using Windows-1252 encoding instead of UTF-8.

 Subtitle Edit fixes all of these in a few clicks.
-According to Subtitle Edit’s GitHub documentation, it supports over 300 subtitle formats and includes dedicated tools for encoding correction, timing adjustment, and error cleanup.
+According to Subtitle Edit’s GitHub documentation, it supports 300+ subtitle formats and includes dedicated tools for encoding correction, timing adjustment, and error cleanup.
 It’s free, actively maintained, and runs on Windows.
-It’s the only free tool with built-in PGS-to-text OCR, which matters if you’re working with Blu-ray rips.
+It’s the only free tool we found with built-in PGS-to-text OCR, which matters if you’re working with Blu-ray rips.

 Fixing timing: Go to Synchronization > Adjust All Times to shift the whole track forward or backward by milliseconds.